ShauryaFulfagar/stt-example-rn-expo/readme.md

 ## License

-This project is licensed under the MIT License.
-You are free to use, modify, and distribute this code for personal, commercial, and open-source purposes without the need for attribution.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
+You may use, adapt, and share this work for non-commercial purposes, but for commercial use, explicit permission is required.

 See the [LICENSE](/LICENSE) file for more details.